ravi-ssj4/System-design-interview/CodingTemplates/Arrays.md

 # obs1: rav, rax, rbx
 # ra is the longest common between 1 and 2, and deciding factor is the last char
 # rax and rbx have longest common as r only and deciding factor = ax, bx
-# so we try to go as far right as possible to figure out the boundary and the remaining chars are the deciders
+# so we try to go as far right as possible to figure out the boundary(common chars) and the remaining chars are the deciders
 #             0  1  2  3  4  5  6
 # arr[] = [2, 1, 5, 4, 3, 0 , 0]
 #                ind